Substance-induced anxiety disorder after one dose of 3,4-methylenedioxymethamphetamine: a case report.

 CONCLUSIONS: Our patient's case not only demonstrates a rare presentation of 3,4-methylenedioxymethamphetamine-induced anxiety disorder but also provides support for the use of the Primary Care Behavioral Health model to deliver individualized, timely mental health care in a primary care setting.

 Kaplan, Kaeley; Kurtz, Fiona; and Serafini, Kelly, "Substance-induced anxiety disorder after one dose of 3,4-methylenedioxymethamphetamine: a case report."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 149.